nuance-dev/uno/README.md

 # Uno - A macOS Native File Splitter & Joiner

-A sleek, free native macOS app that splits files into three encrypted pieces and lets you join them back together.
-Perfect for securely sharing sensitive files across different channels.
+A sleek, native macOS app that transforms files into unified prompts or merges them into PDFs.
+Perfect for preparing training data or combining documents.

 Note: This app requires macOS version 14+